On this page

 Do email addresses appear in public records?

 Rarely.
 Court filings, property records, vital records, and most government documents do not include email as a standard field.
-The exceptions are narrow: state professional licensing records occasionally include contact email for the licensee, and business registration documents (secretary of state filings) sometimes include an email address for the registered agent.
-Outside those narrow cases, email addresses simply do not appear in the public record infrastructure that makes other personal information findable.
+The narrow exceptions are professional licensing records, which occasionally include contact email for the licensee, and business registration documents, which sometimes include an email address for the registered agent.
+Outside those cases, email addresses do not appear in the public record infrastructure that makes addresses and court history findable.

 What is the most reliable way to find a professional email address?

-Employer websites, professional association directories, and industry publications are more reliable than aggregator services for professional email addresses.
-If the employer is known, the domain is known, and the email format can often be inferred from the format used by other published employees at the same organization.
+Employer websites, professional association directories, and industry publications are more reliable than aggregator services for professional email.
+If the employer is known, the domain is known, and the email format can often be inferred from other published employees at the same organization.
 For licensed professionals, state licensing board records occasionally include contact information.
-Direct professional directories — many industries maintain member contact databases — are more consistently useful than general people-search aggregators for this specific need.
+Email lookup tools such as Hunter.io are useful for confirming email format patterns at a known domain.

 Can I use these searches for jobs, housing, or insurance decisions?